-About 300 rules were used and the analysis results were evaluated during the development face and the most important were handled.
+During Ontology API, which is part of the Matchmaker package, development process the code was checked for the rules sets which described at the Annex II.
+About 300 rules were used in different cycles of the development process, the analysis results were evaluated during these faces, and the most important were handled.
 At the current version of code there are no block, critical, important and warning violations.
-There are only few urgent violations which are related to excessively long variable names, variables with short names, multi occurrences of some string literals etc. These violations are considered as false positives.
+There are only few urgent violations which are related to excessively long variable names, multi occurrences of some string literals, variables with short names, etc. These violations are considered as false positives and there was no further action in order to fix them.